matrix-org/tardis/README.md

 docker build -t tardis .
 docker run --rm -p 5173:5173 tardis
 ```

+## Loading events

+### ..via existing events in a database
-Then provide a new-line delimited JSON file which contains events to render in the full federation format (with `prev_events`, etc).
+Provide a new-line delimited JSON file which contains events to render in the full federation format (with `prev_events`, etc).
 To get such a file _for Synapse installations on Postgres_, run the following (assuming `matrix` is the name of your DB):
 ```
 $ psql matrix